Motorcycle

 relevant; however, good quality toned muscle, with an emphasis on

-endurance, will help riders manouevre around the bike with less
+endurance, will help riders maneuver around the bike with less effort

-effort and more speed, and ride to a high level for longer.
-Improving
+and more speed, and ride to a high level for longer.
+Improving general

-general fitness and muscle tone will also help reduce the general
+fitness and muscle tone will also help reduce the general aches and

-aches and pains associated with riding for long periods by increasing
+pains associated with riding for long periods by increasing joint

-joint strength and improving body posture.
-Of couse, during the
+strength and improving body posture.
+Of course, during the course

-course of a ride almost every muscle in the body will come into
+of a ride almost every muscle in the body will come into play in some

-play in some form or another.
-Outlined below are some of the more
+form or another.
+Outlined below are some of the more specific muscle

 Stomach - internal / external obliques, abdominals